UPCOMING HCD CAJUN/ZYDECO DANCES

 General admission to our dances is $18, $10 for students (with school ID).
 Children 12 and under are admitted free but they must be vaccinated.
 Volunteers pay half the admission fee that would apply to them in exchange for a half hour of their time.
 If you’d like to be included on our roster of prospective volunteers, complete the form at the bottom of this page, including your name, email address, and “I’D LIKE TO VOLUNTEER” in the Subject field.

 For those unfamiliar with Canjun/Zydeco, let us explain.
 We get Cajun music from French immigrants who settled first in Nova Scotia, then Southwest Louisiana.
 At first they played their music at house parties on fiddles, guitars, and a triangle for rhythm.
 Modern Cajun bands now also use basses, drums, and of course accordions.
 As for zydeco, it comes from the music of Creole-French-speaking folks in Louisiana and has definite blues and rock influences.
 Zydeco is usually played with accordions, electric guitars, basses, drums, and sometimes saxes and fiddles, but it is the corrugated metal washboard that gives it its most distinctive percussive sound.

-View a video of a recent HCD Canjun/Zydeco dance here.
+View a video of a typical HCD Canjun/Zydeco dance here.

-The point person for HCD Cajun/Zydeco dances is Dave, and he’ll be happy to answer any questions you might have.
-If you’d like to get in touch with him concerning HCD Cajun/Zydeco dances, complete the form below.
+The HCD Cajun/Zydeco Committee is a committee of two Daves—Dave V. and Dave M., and they’ll be happy to answer any questions you might have.
+Get in touch with them concerning HCD Cajun/Zydeco dances by completing the form below.